scorpido74/azure-docs.nl-nl/articles/iot-dps/quick-enroll-device-x509-node.md

     ![Eigenschappen van de inschrijving in de portal](./media/quick-enroll-device-x509-node/verify-enrollment-portal.png)

 ## <a name="clean-up-resources"></a>Resources opschonen
-Als u van plan bent om de voorbeelden van de Node.js-service te verkennen, verwijdert u de resources die u in deze quickstart hebt gemaakt, niet.
-Als u niet wilt doorgaan, gebruikt u de volgende stappen om alle Azure-resources die via deze quickstart zijn gemaakt, te verwijderen.
+If you plan to explore the Node.js service samples, do not clean up the resources created in this quickstart.
+If you do not plan to continue, use the following steps to delete all Azure resources created by this quickstart.

 1. Sluit het uitvoervenster van het Node.js-voorbeeld op de computer.
-2. Navigate to your Device Provisioning service in the Azure portal, click **Manage enrollments**, and then select the **Enrollment Groups** tab.
-Select the *Registration ID* for the enrollment entry you created using this Quickstart and click the **Delete** button at the top of the blade.
+2. Navigate to your Device Provisioning service in the Azure portal, select **Manage enrollments**, and then select the **Enrollment Groups** tab.
+Select the check box next to the *GROUP NAME* for the X.509 devices you enrolled using this quickstart, and press the **Delete** button at the top of the pane.
-3. Klik bij Device Provisioning Service in Azure Portal op **Certificaten**, klik op het certificaat dat u hebt geüpload voor deze quickstart en klik op de knop **Verwijderen** bovenaan in het venster **Certificaatgegevens**.
+3. From your Device Provisioning service in the Azure portal, select **Certificates**, select the certificate you uploaded for this quickstart, and press the **Delete** button at the top of the **Certificate Details** window.

 ## <a name="next-steps"></a>Volgende stappen
-In deze quickstart hebt u een groepsregistratie voor een X.509 CA-tussen- of -basiscertificaat gemaakt met Azure IoT Hub Device Provisioning Service.
+In this quickstart, you created a group enrollment for an X.509 intermediate or root CA certificate using the Azure IoT Hub Device Provisioning Service.
 Voor meer informatie over device provisioning, gaat u verder met de zelfstudie voor het instellen van Device Provisioning Service in Azure Portal.

 > [!div class="nextstepaction"]
 > [Zelfstudies over Azure IoT Hub Device Provisioning Service](./tutorial-set-up-cloud.md)